SnootyMonkey/Falkland-CMS/index.md

 * Anyone that needs extensive, professional-grade offline artifact cataloging
 * Anyone that needs granular [security](#security)

-### What are some (hypothetical) example uses of Falkland CMS?

-These would be perfect fits for Falkland CMS:

-* The Venerable VIC-20 - an online exhibit of everything Commodore VIC-20
-* Camus.org - a primary and secondary source collection for the philosopher Albert Camus
-* Mudskippers.org - a guide to all the world's knowledge about the amazing amphibious fish
-* Jack Freeman's Library - presenting 40 years of one man's books
-* nil.org - a complete guide to Nihilism
-* 8-bit '80's - a site to exhibit an extensive retro video game collection
-* The Pitiful Pirates - a history of the Tampa Bay Buccaneers from 1976-1995

-### What are some (real) example uses of Falkland CMS?
+### Who is using Falkland CMS?

 Falkland CMS was created to support [Falklandsophile](http://falklandsophile.com), the complete guide to resources about the Falkland Islands.
 This is where the name for Falkland CMS came from.

-If you're using Falkland CMS, please drop me a note and let me know.
+If you're using Falkland CMS, please drop me a note and I'll link to you here.

 ### How is Falkland CMS Different than a Content Management System?